qBraid/qbraid-qir/README.md

 ## Citation

 If you use qBraid-QIR in your research, we kindly request that you cite it appropriately.
-The bibtex entry below is aligned with the latest stable release.
+The BibTeX entry below is aligned with the latest stable release.
 For the most up-to-date citation details, please refer to [CITATION.cff](CITATION.cff).

 ```tex